 The Best and Worst Cities Preparing For Climate Change

-TURRENTINE: You know, 60 years ago in Phoenix, night-time never crept above 90 degrees Fahrenheit.
+TURRENTINE: You know, 60 years ago, nighttime temperatures in Phoenix never crept above 90 degrees Fahrenheit.
 Now, nights in the 90s are commonplace.
-Their watertable has dropped by 400 feet over the last 50 years, which corresponds to the amazing population growth and urban sprawl that you characterize with the city.
+Their water table has dropped by 400 feet over the last 50 years, which corresponds to the amazing population growth and urban sprawl that you characterize with a city.
 We're talking about a city that's probably going to have temperatures in the 130s by the end of the century and they're just not prepared in terms of water and resources.

 CURWOOD: And Vegas?

-TURRENTINE: Las Vegas is a similar boat.
-Las Vegas is a city that gets about four inches of water annually, 90 percent of which comes from Lake Mead.
-That's drying out.
-Seventy percent of the water the Las Vegas gets goes toward the watering of lawns, golf courses and parks.
+TURRENTINE: Las Vegas is in a similar boat.
+Las Vegas is a city that gets about four inches of water annually, 90 percent of which comes from Lake Mead—that's drying out.
+Seventy percent of the water that Las Vegas gets goes toward the watering of lawns, golf courses and parks.
 So they're using their water in what some might say is a profligate way, and Lake Mead's water level in the meantime has dropped 130 feet in the last 14 years.

 CURWOOD: Now, where else in the US?

 CURWOOD: OK.
-It may be too late to save Miami Beach, but what cities around the world are doing a good job to prepare for climate change?
+It may be too late to save Miami Beach, but what cities around the world, in your view, are doing a good job to prepare for climate change?

 CURWOOD: Hmm.
 So if you're a hospitality business, go for the cruise ship rather than the hotel?